JorgenVatle/nginx-cf-realip/README.md

 nginx-cf-realip
 ```

-You can also define a desitnation path:
+You can also define a destination path:
 ```bash
 nginx-cf-realip -d /etc/nginx   # -d can be either a file or directory path.
 ```